jimmywengzj/SERE-Projet/report.md

     }
 }
 ```
 At the end of `func3`, `func1` is called with the first argument the entered password and the second argument the constant string `"Z5ZeZ8ZxZXZmZcZ5"`.
-By simlating the bitwise operations , we found out the first part of the function is basically a encoder that converts char string into a custom base64 code.
+By simulating the bitwise operations , we found out the first part of the function is basically a encoder that converts char string into a custom base64 code.
 Instead of using normal base64 sequence, it uses `8aZ{E$+rT yU}1#2(IOP<qs,DFg.)H*Jk~L6M7]W;X%VxB:N!^-03/9[4&5|"?Kz` as its character table.
 A simple illustration (not real values):
 ![](img/06.PNG)

 However, `if (arguments.callee.toString().length != 1731)`, which means if the whole function declaration isn't the correct size, the output resets to a specific string each time.
 The original size of the obfuscated function is 1477, which is different from 1731.
 Some posts on Internet mentioned that Firefox might optimize the code before calling `function.toString()`, so we tried to use the deprecated Internet Explorer.
 Now that Microsoft is promoting Edge browser, we have to open the Internet Explorer using a VBS script: